conan-io/docs/devtools/create_installer_packages.rst

 For example, there are many recipes that can take advantage of the ``nasm`` package we've seen above, like `flac <https://conan.io/center/flac/1.3.3/?tab=recipe>`_ or `libx264 <https://conan.io/center/libx264/20191217/?tab=recipe>`_ that are already available in `ConanCenter <https://conan.io/center/>`_.
-Those recipes will take advantage of ``nasm`` being the PATH to run some assembly optimizations.
+Those recipes will take advantage of ``nasm`` being in the PATH to run some assembly optimizations.

 .. code-block:: python